EU wants U.S. embargo of Cuba to end but accepts will take time

 "This is obviously not something that would happen tomorrow.
 And we can foresee certain complications, but that would be a good thing, we would welcome that," EU Trade Commissioner Cecilia Malmstrom told a news conference in Geneva.

-The embargo has helped keep a lid on Cuba's trade, with imports reaching only $7 billion last year against $3.1 billion of exports.
+The embargo has helped keep a lid on Cuba's trade, with imports reaching only $7 billion (4.47 billion pounds) last year against $3.1 billion of exports.
 China, Spain, Brazil, Canada and Mexico were its top suppliers.
 Machinery, cereals and electrical equipment were its biggest imports by value.

 The EU challenged the embargo in 1996, launching a trade dispute at the World Trade Organization against the U.S. Helms-Burton law, which took aim at non-U.S. companies that did business with Cuba.

-This week's thawing of relations could erode the case for such a national security defense, putting the embargo at risk of a new legal challenge if the U.S. Congress declines to lift it.
+This week's thawing of relations could erode the case for such a national security defence, putting the embargo at risk of a new legal challenge if the U.S. Congress declines to lift it.

 But he said such a move was unlikely for several years.